 Dingle Benners Hotel (B,L,D)

-Take the ferry to the Aran Islands, part of the Gaeltacht, where Gaelic is still the lingua franca.
+Take the ferry to the Aran Islands, part of the Gaeltacht, where the Irish language is still spoken.
 On the island of Inishmore, hike up to Dun Aengus, a mysterious ring fort perched on the edge of cliffs that drop 300 feet to the ocean.
-Explore the island by bicycle or guided minibus.
+Explore the island by biking the local roads or on a guided minibus.
 Late this afternoon, take the ferry back to Galway, where we’ll enjoy a final dinner together.
 (2 miles hiking, 1 hour)